alirezarm/diabetes-doctor-chat/README.md

 ## Copy Codes

-Move context of the folder x from this repo into `ml-explore/mlx-examples/lora` and install dependencies:
+Move content of the `src` folder from this repo into `ml-explore/mlx-examples/lora` and install dependencies:

 ```bash
 pip3 install -r requirements.txt